Mholscher/gledger/doc/source/Journals.rst

         in case of an "add", the number of the journal to add the postings to.
 Ignored for insert.

     extkey
-        an optional key to the journal in the system that generated it.
-If present, will be added to a response.
-Though it is optional, it is strongly advised to add an extkey to a journal.
+        a mandatory key to the journal in the system that generated it.
+It will be added to the response when adding a journal.
 It enables finding a journals source and is also a search key within the system.
+These keys are not required to be unique, but it is advisable to make these unique, so that the source of postings is always traceable.

     postings
         the list of postings for this journal.

     account
-        The account is posting is to be made to.
+        The account this posting is to be made to.

     currency
         The currency code of the posting.
 It is recommended to use the SWIFT currency codes